Revised on 5/3/22

 (Click for larger version)

-- Some rod builders do not realize that NGC in its current form works to move line down quickly to the blank.
+1) Some rod builders do not realize that NGC in its current form works to move line down quickly to the blank.
 Note how the spool axis and the yellow line flow cone do not exactly match from the reel to the stripper.
-The reason is that NGC recommends the top edge of the guide frame be positioned on the projected spool axle line, NOT through the middle of the ring.
+NGC recommends the top edge of the guide frame be positioned on the projected spool axle line, NOT through the middle of the ring.
 This slightly changes the angle of line travel toward the blank without affecting performance and contributes to faster, smoother line control.

 - KR Concept rods can be either micro or conventionally built rods